IntersectMBO/plutus/infrastructure/modules/user/README.md

 1. `cd ../private`.
 2. `git pull` (to get the 2 new files just mentioned).
 3. You now need to decrypt and decode these files with `base64 -d < joe.blogs.password | gpg -d` and `base64 -d < joe.blogs.secret | gpg -d`.
 Make a note of the results.
-4. [Login to AWS console for both KEVM and IELE](https://dev-mantis.signin.aws.amazon.com/console) using the username you used in `infrastructure/aws-accounts/users.tf` and the password you decrypted from `joe.blogs.password`.
+4. [Login to AWS console](https://dev-mantis.signin.aws.amazon.com/console) using the username you used in `infrastructure/aws-accounts/users.tf` and the password you decrypted from `joe.blogs.password`.
 You will be prompted to set a new password.
 5. Follow the instructions to [set up MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) on your AWS account.
 6. Make a note of your Access key ID.
 It is displayed under your Security credentials tab in the Summary section of your IAM page.
 7. From inside your nix-shell, run `aws configure`.
 At the prompts, enter the following: